All Episodes

 The reason being you need those tools if you're in a war or if you're trying to stop another attack on American soil.

-And the bottom line here is it has been seven years this July 4th, seven years almost since 9-11.
+And the bottom line here is, it has been seven years this July 4th, seven years almost since 9-11.

 And we have not been attacked again.

-We have not been attacked because the president took this as a war and not a crime.
+And we have not been attacked because the president took this as a war and not a crime.

 And he took the precautions necessary, including these warrantless wiretaps that have been invaluable.

-Now, people can argue they don't like it, and the civil libertarians can can go around preening, but the fact of the matter is there hasn't been another attack, and that ain't beanbag, folks.
+But the fact of the matter is there hasn't been another attack, and that ain't beanbag, folks.

 1-800-282-2882, your calls when we come back on the Rush Limbaugh program.